The Courageous Princess

 The Courageous Princess is a comic book written and drawn by Rod Espinosa, published initially by Antarctic Press and then by Dark Horse Comics.
 The story consists of fairy tale lands, princes, and princesses.

 Publication history

-The books had been discontinued for a few years, but now Espinosa is continuing his work on the series.
 The series was discontinued for several years after the second volume's release, but was eventually completed with the release of the third volume in 2015.
 That year Dark Horse Comics released a reprint of The Courageous Princess.